 Day 4: Fes – Merzouga

-In the morning, we will pass through the mountains to a region known as Imouzzer, which is blanketed by forests of cedar, juniper and cork oak.
+In the morning, we will pass through the mountains to a region known as Imouzzer, which is covered by forests of cedar, juniper and cork oak.
 The area is well known for having abundant wildlife.
 We will also see many types of birds, wild boar and Barbary apes on our scenic drive.
 Our road trip will lead us to climb into the Middle Atlas Mountains where we will see the slopes dotted by the tents and goatherds of nomadic Berbers who call this rugged region home.
 After late lunch in Midelt, we will continue on a mountainous road overlooking the Ziz Valley.
-Passing Kasbahs and palm groves, we will pass through the adobe colored city of Er-Rachidia and arrive in the late afternoon to Merzouga on the outskirts of the Sahara Desert.
+Passing by Kasbahs and palm groves, we will pass through the adobe colored city of Er-Rachidia and arrive in the late afternoon to Merzouga on the outskirts of the Sahara Desert.
 Once in the edge of Erg Chebbi sand dunes line in Merzouga, we will meet our local desert guide.
-His camel friends will carry us in a splendid caravan through invisible pathways to the heart of the golden sand.
+His camel friends will carry us in a splendid caravan through invisible pathways in the heart of the golden sand.
 This ride will be a surreal combination of a blue sky shaded by pink sunset and golden sand dunes.
 We will spend the night in an equipped nomad fire camp.
 Shooting stars, the Milky Way, and the Poles Stars will ornament the night.
 Our contemplation will be marked by hypnotic rhythms of nomadic music and dances.

 Day 5: Merzouga – Ouarzazate